Skookum/ruby-style-guide/README.md

     # good
     name = "Bozhidar"
     ```

-  The second style is arguably a bit more popular in the Ruby
-  community.
-The string literals in this guide, however, are
-  aligned with the first style.

 * <a name="no-character-literals"></a>
   Don't use the character literal syntax `?x`.
 Since Ruby 1.9 it's basically